3 Of Google’s Lessons On How To Go from A Research To A Design Solution

-The most common link between devices (screens) is the search activity, people tend to move between devices searching again on the second device either for activities like ‘searching for Info’, ‘Browsing the Internet’ or ‘Shopping online’.
-In second place people tend to directly navigate to the destination site.
+The most common link between devices (screens) is the search activity; people tend to move between devices searching again on the second device either for activities like ‘searching for Info’, ‘Browsing the Internet’ or ‘Shopping online’.
+In second place, people tend to directly navigate to the destination site.

 KEEP LEARNING ABOUT:

-Rachel Garb and Helena Roeber is also plenty of examples on design solutions that came from research, as the Android’s Design Principles themselves that came from an extensive UX research named ‘Android baseline study’ combining several techniques (diaries, in-home, interviews and observations).
+Rachel Garb and Helena Roeber also have plenty of examples on design solutions that came from research, as the Android’s Design Principles themselves that came from an extensive UX research named ‘Android baseline study’ combining several techniques (diaries, in-home, interviews and observations).

 Other recommended research resources from Google